emacadie/java-concurrency/java/src/main/java/info/shelfunit/concurrency/venkatsbook/ch008/primes/README.md

 The three classes do not give the same answer for the same arguments, so I guess I did something wrong.
 Perhaps because there is a different value in the calls to Pattern.ask for the timeout argument.
 I will make it a command line arg.

+That did not help.
+Perhaps I can finish this some other time.

+All these give 664579
+gradle runjava -PmainClass=info.shelfunit.concurrency.venkatsbook.ch008.primes.UsePrimes -PmainArgs="10000000 100 30"
+gradle runjava -PmainClass=info.shelfunit.concurrency.venkatsbook.ch008.primes.UsePrimesWithGuava -PmainArgs="10000000 15 30"
+gradle runjava -PmainClass=info.shelfunit.concurrency.venkatsbook.ch008.primes.UsePrimesWithFinder -PmainArgs="10000000 15 30"

+More chunks gives a lower number.
+At some point I could refactor it to call scala.concurrent.Future.isCompleted in the loop.
+Or do it with GPars.

+There are values here: http://primes.utm.edu/howmany.shtml